Akki-soni/Cryptocurrency-Web/README.md

 ## 🛠️ Technologies Used

-- **HTML**: For structuring the images and layout.
+- **HTML5**: For the structure of the website.
-- **CSS**: For applying transformation effects, animations, and styling.
+- **CSS3**: For styling, animations, and responsive design.
-- **JavaScript**: For handling dynamic interactions, such as on-click or on-hover transformations.
+- **JavaScript**: To fetch and display real-time cryptocurrency data and handle interactions.

 ## 🌟 Screenshots